-According to COSO, the framework enables organizations to strengthen internal control, which is “a process effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.”
+According to COSO compliance, the framework enables organizations to strengthen internal control, which is “a process effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.”

 The internal control activities can be adapted to an organization’s structure and considered at every level, including entity, divisional, operating unit, and function group.

-Improve your internal controls and manage compliance to frameworks (such as the COSO internal control framework) with ZenGRC.
-Leverage this integrated platform to meet all of your risk management, cybersecurity, audit, governance, and compliance needs.
+Improve your internal controls and manage compliance to frameworks (such as the COSO internal control framework) with ZenComply.
+Leverage this integrated platform to meet your risk management, cybersecurity, audit, governance, and compliance needs.

-ZenGRC enables reliable risk, audit, and compliance management with easy access to information and continuous monitoring with dashboards and advanced reporting features.
+ZenComply enables reliable risk, audit, and compliance management with easy access to information and continuous monitoring with dashboards and advanced reporting features.
 Automated workflows ensure nothing falls through the cracks.